 In SPSS, it is also possible to test the Kruskal-Wallis H by legacy dialogue and K impendent samples.
 Clicking analysis, a nonparametric test, legacy dialogues and K independent samples, which display a dialogue box, test for several independent samples.
 There is a test variable list as well as grouping variables, where the categories of independent variables must be included step by step.
 There would be defining the range, with maximum and minimum values as per the range of codes that the researchers give to the independent variables.
 After clicking on the decretive test, there will be median and quartiles in the result.
 This is hereby beneficial for the researchers to compare the samples, whether they are originated from the same distribution or other.
 The mean rank column represents the relationship between the dependent and the independent variable through which the researchers can assess the effects of each independent group on the dependent variable.
 Hence, the researchers can test the hypothesis through Kruskal-Wallis H, where the mean and quartiles are measured by considering the data sets.

-It can be stated that the Kruskal-Wallis H test is effective for the researchers to analyse the influence of the independent variables on the decedent variable in the data set and it also provides a scope to consider all the groups and categories of the independent variables to explore the effects of each group in the data set that influence the dependent variable.
-Hereby, in statistical analysis, Kruskal-Wallis H is beneficial to perform descriptive analysis as well as test the hypothesis for making decisions.
-The researchers can implement the Kruskal-Wallis H by utilising SPSS software to sort the data and input all the independent variables with different groups for critical analysis.
-At SPSS tutor, in our enhanced Kruskal-Wallis H test guide we show you how to run a Kruskal Wallis Nonparametric Tests > K Independent Samples procedure in SPSS data analysis, which includes a post hoc test so that you can determine the differences lie between your groups.
-We help you in writing your results so that in future if you need to report these in a dissertation & thesis writing or research report.
+It can be stated that the Kruskal-Wallis H test is practical for the researchers to analyse the influence of the independent variables on the decedent variable in the data set.
+It also provides a scope to consider all the groups and categories of the independent variables to explore the effects of each group in the data set that influence the dependent variable.
+As a result, in statistical analysis, Kruskal-Wallis H is beneficial to perform descriptive research and test the hypothesis for making decisions.
+The researchers can implement the Kruskal-Wallis H using SPSS software to sort the data and input all the independent variables with different groups for critical analysis.
+At SPSS tutor, in our enhanced Kruskal-Wallis H test guide, we show you how to run a Kruskal Wallis Nonparametric Tests K Independent Samples procedure in SPSS data analysis, which includes a post hoc test so that you can determine the differences lie between your groups.
+We help you write your results in the future if you need to report these in a thesis help or research report.